ConvivioTeam/cookbook/delivery_recipe/security_policy.md

 * Ensure security controls are current and actively managed
 * Protect against, detect and correct malicious behaviour
 * Ensure that critical technology and services are resilient to disruptive challenges such as cyber attacks, and have the means to recover from these
+* Ensure access to data remains secure through the use of digital tools and access controls

 ### Personnel Security
 Our employees are central to the maintenance of a good security structure and therefore the employment of these individuals is key to the safety of the company and its customers.
 To mitigate the issue of vulnerabilities caused by staff we will: